equinor/neqsimhome/README.md

 * [NeqSim Python/Colab](https://github.com/EvenSol/NeqSim-Colab)

 ## Getting Started
 See the [NeqSim Java Wiki](https://github.com/equinor/neqsimsource/wiki) for how to use the NeqSim Java API.
-The NeqSim Matlab Wiki for how to use the [Matlab toolbox](https://github.com/equinor/neqsimmatlab/wiki)
+The NeqSim Matlab Wiki for how to use the [Matlab toolbox](https://github.com/equinor/neqsimmatlab/wiki).

+* Getting started using NeqSim in Java
+* Getting started using NeqSim in Matlab
+* Getting started using NeqSim in Python
+* Demo of NeqSim in Colab (Python)
+* Getting started as a NeqSim developer